|Oracle Human Resources Management Systems Compensation and Benefits Management Guide (Australia)|

 Stop: This formula result uses the Date Earned of the payroll run to put an end date on a recurring entry of this or another element (which must be defined with multiple entries not allowed.)

 Update recurring entry: This result updates recurring entries of this or another element on the effective date of the payroll run.
 The receiving element must be defined with multiple entries not allowed unless you are passing a recurring element's entries to itself, that is updating another entry of the same element.

-Important: If your result type is Update Recurring Entry, then the application inserts an entry and any future dated changes to the entry remain unchanged by the results of the current payroll run.
+Tip: If your result type is Update Recurring Entry, then the application inserts an entry and any future dated changes to the entry remain unchanged by the results of the current payroll run.

 For all formula result types except Direct Result or Message, select the name of the element to which you want to pass the formula result.
 This element must have a processing priority causing it to process after the element sending the result.

 For the formula result types Direct Result, Indirect Result, and Update Recurring Entry, select the input value to update.

 If you select Message as the formula result type, select a message severity level.
 There are three choices:

 Fatal: When a message with this severity results from your formula, the run rolls back all processing for the employee assignment.

 Warning: A message with this level of severity does not affect payroll processing but warns the user of a possible problem.

 Information: A message with this level of severity simply gives information.